 Is your transport packaging fit for purpose?

-Sending goods from one side of the Netherlands to the other is less hard on your products than transporting them by truck to Kazakhstan.
+Sending goods from one side of the Netherlands to the other is less hard on your products than transporting them from Belgium by truck to Kazakhstan.
 Within Western Europe you can get away with slighter lighterweight transport cartons.
 Export markets need something more robust though if you really want your packaging to stand up to the job.

 Additionally, many countries have phytosanitary regulations that your pallets or transport cartons have to meet, to prevent diseases entering the country – Australia is strict on this.
 That means you need the right kind of pallets and also certificates to prove they are safe.